Tirupati: Temples

 Tirumala Venkateswara Temple is the most notable temple for being the world's richest Vaishnavite temple of Venkateswara.
-Beside Venkateswara Temple, the city is known for many other ancient temples, such as Padmavathi Temple at Tiruchanur, Govindaraja Temple, Kapileswara Temple at Kapila Theertham, Kalyana Venkateswara Temple, Srinivasamangapuram, Thathayyagunta Gangamma Temple of goddess Gangamma is the Gramadevata of Tirupati, Sri Kodandaramaswami Temple etc.
+Beside Venkateswara Temple, the city is known for many other ancient temples, such as Padmavathi Temple at Tiruchanur, Govindaraja Temple, Kapileswara Temple at Kapila Theertham, Kalyana Venkateswara Temple, Srinivasamangapuram, Thathayyaguntta Gangamma Temple of goddess Gangamma is the Gramadevata of Tirupati, Sri Kodandaramaswami Temple etc.

 Other landmarks

 Besides historic temples, there are other tourist destinations in and around the city.
 Chandragiri Fort is a historical fort, built in the 11th century located in Chandragiri.
-The fort also host an Archaeological Museum maintained by Archaeological Survey of India.
+The fort hosts an Archaeological Museum maintained by Archaeological Survey of India.
 Established in 1987, Sri Venkateswara Zoological Park in Tirupati is the largest zoo park in Asia, which covers an area of 5532 acres.
 Tirupati also hosts a Regional Science centre.
-A Space Exposition Hall which has a digital Planetarium, first of its kind in Andhra Pradesh and an Innovation Space are added to this centre now.
+A Space Exposition Hall, which has a digital Planetarium, the first of its kind in Andhra Pradesh, and an Innovation Space were added to this centre.

 Neighbourhoods

-Tiruchanur, Alipiri, Chandragiri, Renigunta, Kapila Theertham, NTR Circle, Rangampeta, Tilak Road, Karakambadi, Vedantha Puram, Gajulamandyam, Balaji Colony, Mangalam, Daminedu, Bairagi patteda, Settipalli, Thondavada, Padipeta, Vikruthamala, Korlagunta, Gandhi Road, SV Auto Nagar, Cherlopalli, and Sri Krishnadevaraya Circle (Leela Mahal) areas are the notable neighbourhoods of the city.
+Tiruchanur, Alipiri, Chandragiri and Renigunta are the notable neighbourhoods of the city.

 Transport

 Roadways

 The city is well connected to major cities through national and state highways.
-The National highways passing through Tirupati are, National Highway 71 which connects Madanapalle and Kadiri, National Highway 140 connecting Tirupati with Puthalapattu.
-Within Tirupati Urban Development Authority Limits, there are two additional national highways, namely, NH 716 AND NH 565.
-NH 716 connects Renigunta part of Tirupati to Chennai and Muddanur (via Kadapa and Rajampet).NH 565 on the other hand connects NH 71 to NH 65. it starts from Yerpedu area of Tirupati and ends at Nakrekal in Nalgonda district.
+National highways passing through Tirupati are National Highway 71 (which connects Madanapalle and Kadiri), and National Highway 140 connecting Tirupati with Puthalapattu.
+Within Tirupati Urban Development Authority Limits, there are two additional national highways, namely, NH 716 and NH 565.
+NH 716 connects Renigunta part of Tirupati to Chennai and Muddanur (via Kadapa and Rajampet).
+NH 565 on the other hand connects NH 71 to NH 65 - it starts from Yerpedu area of Tirupati and ends at Nakrekal in Nalgonda district.

-Constructed one in 1944 and the other in 1974, there are two all-weather, asphalt ghat roads between Tirupati and Tirumala.
-There is a total of 294.47 km of roads within the Tirupati Municipal Corporation Limits.
+There are two all-weather, asphalt ghat roads between Tirupati and Tirumala, one constructed in 1944 and the other in 1974.
+There is a total of 294.47 km of roads within the Tirupati Municipal Corporation limits.